bl4drnnr/openvpn-digitalocean-infrastructure/README.md

 1. Server generates request - **Certificate Signing Request** or just **CSR** - and a pair of public and private key.
 The **CSR** would contain a copy of the public key and some basic information about the subject.
 2. Certificate request is sent to CA server, once the CA is done signing the cert using its private key, the CA would then return the cert.
 On these certificates there is a copy of the public key of the CA who might issue (sign) your server certificate.
-3. In this particular case, our server will also generate **.ovpn** files, that clients will use in order to connect to server.
+3. In this particular case, our server will also generate `.ovpn` files, that clients will use in order to connect to server.

+More information about structure of files with `.ovpn` extention you can find [here](https://serverfault.com/questions/963237/create-own-ovpn-file-from-using-certificate-and-key),

-When clients connect to OpenVPN, they use asymmetric encryption (also known as public/private key) to perform a TLS handshake.
+When clients connect to OpenVPN, they use asymmetric encryption (also known as public/private key) to perform a `TLS` handshake.
 However, when transmitting encrypted VPN traffic, the server and clients use symmetric encryption, which is also known as shared key encryption.
 So, let's break this down step-by-step, how clients connect to VPN servers:

 1. Client wants to connect to server.
 In order to do that, it shows to server certificate.
 Remember, that certificate contains public key and signed by **CA**.
 2. From now on, server can compare certificates of client and CA and verifies, if certificate actually has been signed by proper **CA** by using its certificate.
 The certificate of **CA** is stored on server.
+3. If everything is matching while this `TLS` handshake, the connection is established and transmitting is starting in this encrypted VPN traffic where the server and clients use symmetric encryption, which is also known as shared key encryption.

 ---